dmora127/tutorial-ONT-Basecalling/README.md

 1. Launch an interactive apptainer shell session on the Access Point (AP) using your `dorado_build1.2.0_27OCT2025_v1.sif` container.
     ```
+    cd /ospool/ap40/data/<user.name>/tutorial-ONT-Basecalling/
-    apptainer shell /ospool/ap40/data/<user.name>/tutorial-ONT-Basecalling/software/dorado_build1.2.0_27OCT2025_v1.sif
+    apptainer shell --bind "$PWD" software/dorado_build1.2.0_27OCT2025_v1.sif
    ```

 2. Download the Dorado basecalling models you wish to use for basecalling.
-For this tutorial, we will download the `dna_r10.4.1_e8.2_400bps_hac@v5.2.0` model for simplex basecalling and the `duplex_sup@v5.2.0` model for duplex basecalling.
+For this tutorial, we will download the `dna_r10.4.1_e8.2_400bps_hac@v5.2.0` model for basecalling.

     ```
-   dorado download --model all --models-directory /ospool/ap40/data/<user.name>/tutorial-ONT-Basecalling/data/
+   dorado download --model dna_r10.4.1_e8.2_400bps_hac@v5.2.0 --models-directory /ospool/ap40/data/<user.name>/tutorial-ONT-Basecalling/data/
     ```
     _This will download all available Dorado basecalling models to your current working directory._

 > [!NOTE]
-> This step will download all the available Dorado basecalling models.
-If you only wish to download specific models, you can replace the `--model all` argument with `--model <model_name>`, where `<model_name>` is the name of the model you wish to download (e.x. `dna_r10.4.1_e8.2_400bps_hac@v5.2.0` or `duplex_sup@v5.2.0`).
+> This step will download the requested Dorado basecalling model.
+If you only wish to download specific models, you can replace the `--model dna_r10.4.1_e8.2_400bps_hac@v5.2.0` argument with `--model <model_name>`, where `<model_name>` is the name of the model you wish to download (e.x. `duplex_sup@v5.2.0`).
+You can also download all the available models (not recommended as there are many models) using the `--model all` option.

 3. Exit the apptainer shell session
     ```